Parliament House, Sydney: Rebuilding proposals and extension

 In 1970 plans for a new Parliament House were spearheaded by the Parliamentary Librarian, Dr Russell Cope.
 An Advisory Committee was established, representing both Houses and all political parties to determine accommodation needs for the Parliament.
 At the time much of Parliament House was substandard and a possible firetrap.
 The majority of members shared rooms.
 Even the Leader of the Opposition occupied an inadequate space over a hot and noisy boiler room.

 In 1972, the brief and a development plan, prepared by the Government Architect, were tabled in Parliament.
 After a review, the Treasury recommended the deletion of the swimming pool, but Premier Robert Askin rejected this advice.
 Unlike the proposed demolition proposed in the 1964 scheme, the 1972 development plan required the new building to be constructed entirely within the boundary of the existing site, while leaving space for future additions to the State Library of New South Wales.
 Added to this restraint the work of the Parliament needed to continue through the entire construction period.
 To achieve this the construction was divided into a number of stages, including a temporary accommodation building on the parliamentary tennis court and bowling green.

 In 1975, Premier Tom Lewis asked for the inclusion of an auditorium and a media centre.
 The same year tenders were called for the initial works (demolition and excavation).
 The initial works also included the stone by stone relocation of an historic building, Richmond Villa, to Kent Street, Millers Point, Sydney.
 Design and construction documentation was the responsibility of the New South Wales Government Architect, while construction management was tendered to the private sector.
-The Hornibrook Group was the successful tenderer.
+Hornibrook was the successful tenderer.

 In 1979, once the first stage facing the Domain was completed, the second stage was constructed to link the first stage with the existing heritage buildings facing Macquarie Street.
 Fountain Court and its fountain, designed by Robert Woodward, was completed in 1983.
 The last stage of the rebuilding program was completed in 1985, with the interiors of the chambers of the Legislative Council and Legislative Assembly restored to their appearance in 1892.
-As well the old Surgeon's Quarters of the Rum Hospital, together with the former Parliamentary Library, were refurbished, in a manner consistent with the two restored chambers.
+The old Surgeon's Quarters of the Rum Hospital, together with the former Parliamentary Library, were refurbished in a manner consistent with the two restored chambers.